Tastror/arinc429/ReadMe.txt

 AppWizard creates one dialog class:

-ARNIC429Dlg.h, ARNIC429Dlg.cpp - the dialog
+MainWindow.h, MainWindow.cpp - the dialog
-    These files contain your CARNIC429Dlg class.
+    These files contain your CMainWindow class.
 This class defines the behavior of your application's main dialog.
 The dialog's template is in ARNIC429.rc, which can be edited in Microsoft Visual C++.